angular/atscript-playground/README.md

 Transpiles AtScript code into regular ES5 (today's JavaScript) so that it can be run in a current browser.

 #### [RequireJS]
 Traceur is configured to transpile AtScript modules into AMD syntax and we use RequireJS to load the code in the browser.
+This is just temporary until we improve the ES Module Loader polyfill ([more details](https://github.com/angular/atscript-playground/issues/3)).

 #### [Assert] library
 When `typeAssertions: true` option is used, Traceur generates run-time type assertions such as `assert.type(x, Object)`.
 The assert library does the actual run-time check.
 Of course, you can use your own assert library.